eriksterneberg/image-converter-demo/README.md

  100%   1617 (longest request)
  ```

+ 47.39 requests per second is a definite improvement, but the can't be used directly to measure the improvement as the network speed and remote server response time plays a very important role.
+You can try to benchmark the /health endpoint and just do time.sleep(1) before returning.
+By doing that I got a 25x qps increase with the above test method.

- 47.39 requests per second is a definite improvement.
-One problem with this solution is that when I switched from the `sync` worker to the `gevent` worker I was unable to start gunicorn inside the web container.
+ One problem with the solution is that when I switched from the `sync` worker to the `gevent` worker I was unable to start gunicorn inside the web container.
 I got an error message like this:

  ```
  gunicorn.errors.HaltServer: <HaltServer 'Worker failed to boot.'
 3>